 The king, convinced of the water’s curative properties, decided to establish a new capital here so that he could be as close to the magical springs as possible (Tbilisi comes from the word tbili, meaning warm).
 The new city, however, wasn’t formally established until the reign of his son, Dachi.

 The statue of the city’s founder is appropriately placed overlooking the hot springs on the other side of the river.
-It’s placed just outside the Metekhi St. Virgin Church, which is also worth a quick visit.
+It stands just outside the Metekhi St. Virgin Church, which is also worth a quick visit.

 This is the last location on the east bank of the river in this Old Tbilisi guide.
 Next, head back to the west side via the Metekhi Bridge.
 Make a left, heading southeast toward Tbilisi’s iconic sulfur baths.